EAI Faculty Resources

 Faculty instructors in many high-enrollment first-year courses will be asked at certain

-points during the Fall 2022 term to review their course rosters and refer any students
+points during the Spring 2023 term to review their course rosters and refer any students

 of concern through the regular CCN process.
 Use the Bulk Submission Template to submit several students at once and maintain a record of your referrals!